willynilly/cff2toml/README.md

 ### Viewing metadata in CITATION.cff and pyproject.toml

-Here is how you change the version in both CITATION.cff and pyproject.toml, assuming they are in the same directory
+Here is how you view the version in both CITATION.cff and pyproject.toml, assuming they are in the same directory

 ```
 cff2toml view version
 ```

-You can also change other common metadata.
+You can also view other common metadata.
 See the help.

 ### Changing metadata in both CITATION.cff and pyproject.toml